shrimeichock/PersonalWebsite/README.md

-# PersonalWebsite
+# personal-website
 ## Installation/Usage

-This app has been deployed at https://shrimeichock.github.io/PersonalWebsite/
+This app has been deployed at https://shrimeichock.github.io/personal-website/

 Alternatively, in the project directory, you can run: